a

 Takes resources (time & money)

-Better for risks associated with equipment than those associated with human factors
+Better for risks associated with equipment than those related to human factors

 Exposure Assessment Strategy